DStrix66/david-scholtz.github.io/README.md

 <em>2-13 September 2023</em>

-Salifort Motors suffers from high employee turnover, which costs the company resources in interviewing, hiring, and onboarding new employees at a higher-than-industry rate.
+Salifort Motors suffers from high employee turnover, inflating costs associated with interviewing, hiring, and onboarding new employees.
 To develop an effective retention strategy, the HR department commissioned me to analyse their data set on employee churn to gain insight into factors affecting employee turnover.

 <strong>Goals</strong>: Support decision-making for developing an employee retention strategy by (i) identifying key factors affecting employees leaving the company and (ii) constructing a model that accurately predicts which individual employees are likely to leave the company.